 Effective employee recognition tools

-The most successful employee recognition programs are those that include everyone in the workplace and that are based on good work rather than “employee-of-the-month” type rewards.
+The most successful employee recognition programs are those that include everyone in the workplace and that are based on good work, rather than solely “employee-of-the-month” type rewards.

-Above all, your people are your most important asset.
-How they feel about your business has measurable impact.
-Making sure you recognize and appreciate your employees in the right way not only helps with employee retention, but also with engagement and productivity – and ultimately, your bottom line.
+Your people are your most important asset.
+How they feel about your business has a measurable impact.
+Making sure you recognise and appreciate your employees in the right way not only helps with employee retention, but also with engagement and productivity – and ultimately, your bottom line.